adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 #### F. Final Step – Turning on Worker Dyno

-There’s one last thing we need to do.
+There's one last thing we need to do.
 Go to your heroku app page on your browser.
-On the **‘Resources’** tab you should see your dynos.
+On the **'Resources'** tab you should see your dynos.

 ![Heroku Dynos](./heroku_dyno.png)_Heroku Dynos_

 We need to turn on the worker dyno to start our bot.
 Click on the edit button and disable the web dyno and turn on worker dyno.
 This is where the Procfile comes into play!
-Without the Procfile, we wouldn’t have this option to turn on worker dyno.
+Without the Procfile, we wouldn't have this option to turn on worker dyno.